 Spiritual Moral Social and Cultural Development

 The Park School’s ethos and atmosphere strongly reflects our attitude towards the spiritual, moral, social and cultural developments of our students.
 These vital dimensions of life and growth can be found in all aspects of school life, both in structured and unstructured time, on and off site.

 Explicit opportunities to promote students development in these areas are provide in religious education and in PSHCE but all other subjects, together with collective worship, daily reflection time and school assemblies contribute to the students SMSC welfare.

 Personal Social Health and Citizenship

 At The Park, PSHCE education helps to provide students with the knowledge, skills and understanding to prepare them to play as full and active part in society as possible.
-The breath and balance of the curriculum supports appropriate behaviour and their spiritual, moral, social and cultural development.
-We prepare students for life beyond school by helping them to develop a healthy and safe lifestyle, good relationships with others and respect for diversity.
+The breath and balance of the curriculum supports appropriate behaviour and safety and their spiritual, moral, social and cultural development.
+We prepare for life beyond school by helping students to develop a healthy and safe lifestyle, good relationships with others and respect for diversity.
 Students build confidence that helps them take responsibility for their future life choices.

 PSHCE lessons involve active learning through discussion, investigations, role play, group work and problem solving.

 Each year group has a residential opportunity promoting social development and increasing independence.
 Throughout the year there are specific workshops, visiting speakers and regular PSHCE themed days.